moogacs/docs.buf.build/docs/tour/use-managed-mode.md

 option go_package = "github.com/bufbuild/buf-tour/petstore/gen/proto/go/pet/v1;petv1";
 ```

-This option has nothing to do with the API definition within Protobuf - it's an API
+This option is required by `proto` and `protoc-gen-go` but it has nothing to do with the actual
-*consumer* concern, not an API *producer* concern.
-Different consumers may (and usually do)
+API definition in Protobuf.
+It's an API *consumer* concern, not an API *producer* concern.
-want different values for this option, especially when a given set of Protobuf definitions
+Different consumers may—and usually do—want to provide custom values for this option, especially
+when a set of Protobuf definitions has many different consumers.
-is consumed in many different places.

-You can use **Managed Mode** to manage these file options for you, so that you can remove
-the `go_package` altogether:
+With Managed Mode, you can remove the `go_package` option altogether, as in these two diffs:

 ```protobuf title="petapis/pet/v1/pet.proto" {5}
  syntax = "proto3";